textpattern/textpattern/README.txt

   This is expected behaviour.
 The messages will disappear with subsequent navigation in the admin-side.
 * Verify all preference settings (Admin -> Preferences).
-* Remove the /textpattern/setup/ directory from your site.

 == Additional Resources ==